 The operations of TVA are subject to federal, provincial and municipal laws and regulations concerning environmental matters.
-Besides the impact of the coming into force of the new fees with respect to business contributions for costs related to waste recovery services provided by Québec municipalities (Bill 88) which adversely affect actual and future operating expenses of the Publishing sector, the management of the Corporation as well as the management of its subsidiaries believe that compliance with the environmental regulation has not a material adverse effect on its business, financial condition or results of operations.
+Besides the impact of the coming into force of the new fees with respect to business contributions for costs related to waste recovery services provided by Québec municipalities (Bill 88) which adversely affect actual and future operating expenses of the Magazines segment, the management of the Corporation believes that compliance with the environmental regulation applicable in the exercise of its activities has not a material adverse effect on its business, financial condition or results of operations.

 As provided in its environmental strategy, the Corporation is determined to reduce the environmental impact of its activities and to raise public awareness to adopt environmentally responsible practices.
 This strategy is supported by various initiatives based on the environmental performance assessment, the responsible energy consumption, the responsible management of residual materials, the responsible procurement and the general public and employee awareness-raising campaign.
-For example, TVA Publications and Publications Charron adopted a responsible purchasing policy and most of their magazines are printed on FSC® certified paper.
+For example, TVA

+Publications and Publications Charron adopted a responsible purchasing policy and most of their magazines are printed on FSC® certified paper.